Women’s Work Lab is Channel 5 News ‘Hero of the Week’

 February 2020

-An initiative to help disadvantaged and unemployed mums back into work has launched in Bristol.
+A new initiative to help disadvantaged and unemployed mums has launched in Bristol.
+The Women’s Work Lab is the first organisation of it’s kind.

 Business Live - Read the full article here